 - 9.1 General Standard; Scouting Prohibition: The conduct of all participants, including team members and coaches, will be governed by the ABA Model Code of Professional Responsibility and the ABA Model Rules of Professional Conduct.
 Scouting is prohibited.
 No team member still participating may attend the argument of any other school or team, including another team from the same school, or receive information from any person who has attended an argument of any other school or team.
-Any team found to have scouted will be disqualified from the Competition. - 9.2 Attendance: During the preliminary rounds, only team members and one coach may attend a round for a team.
-Guests may attend elimination rounds, but during the argument, they must be quiet and not interact with any competitors or coach. - 9.3 Coaches of Two Teams: In the event that a school sends more than one team with only one coach, the coach may attend the arguments of both teams.
-However, the coach and team members may not discuss a round with the school's other team until both teams are no longer competing. - 9.4 Lateness: All rounds will begin no later than the scheduled time.
+Any team found to have scouted will be disqualified from the Competition. - 9.2 Attendance: Guests may attend arguments.
+All observers must be quiet, including silencing all electronic devices and not talking, and may not interact with the coaches or team members during the rounds - 9.3 Coaches of Two Teams: If a school sends more than one team with only one coach, the coach may attend the arguments of both teams.
+However, the coach and team

+- members may not discuss a round with the school's other team until both teams are no longer competing. - 9.4 Lateness: All rounds will begin no later than the scheduled time.
 A team member who is not present when a round is scheduled to begin will receive zero oral argument points for the round.

-10 PENALTIES
+10. PENALTIES

-10.1 General Standard: The Board may assess such penalties, including disqualification, as it deems reasonable and appropriate for failure to comply with the Rules.

-10.2 Specific Penalties: Specific penalties which shall be assessed include, but are not limited to:

-- A range of a minimum of ten (10) points on the average brief score to a maximum of disqualification for plagiarism of the brief. - Ten (10) points on the average brief score for both teams from the same school briefing the same side. - Ten (10) points on an oral advocate's average score for failure to allocate at least 12 minutes for that advocate's argument. - Three (3) points on the average brief score for failure of a team's designated brief grader to submit scores by the due date. - Two (2) points per calendar day on the average brief score for late or improper service of the brief, with a maximum of ten (10) points. - Three (3) points on the average brief score for failure to submit the Certification required by Rule 3.10. - Two (2) points per calendar day on the average brief score for failure to designate a brief grader by the due date, with a maximum of ten (10) points. - Forfeiture of a round for a team's disclosure of its school before or during the round to a judge of that round. - Unless otherwise explicitly stated in Section 9, any infraction of the rules in Section 9 will result in a loss of five (5) points from a team's overall score in the round in which the infraction occurs. - The Director, upon consultation of the Board's Faculty Advisor, reserves the power to impose any reasonable and equitable penalty, up to disqualification, for violations of any rules for which a specific penalty is not stated above.
+- 10.1 General Standard: The Committee may assess such penalties, including disqualification, as it deems reasonable and appropriate for any failure to comply with the Rules not specified in Rule 10.2. - 10.2 Specific Penalties: The following specific penalties shall be assessed: - A range of a minimum of ten (10) points on the average brief score to a maximum of disqualification for plagiarism of the brief. - Ten (10) points on the average brief score for both teams from the same school briefing the same side. - Ten (10) points on the average brief score for briefing the wrong side. - Ten (10) points on an oral advocate's average score for failure to allocate at least 12 minutes for that advocate's argument. - Three (3) points on the average brief score for failure of a team's designated brief grader to submit scores by the due date. - Two (2) points per calendar day on the average brief score for late or improper service of the brief, with a maximum of ten (10) points. - Three (3) points on the average brief score for failure to submit the Certification required by Rule 3.10. - Two (2) points per calendar day on the average brief score for failure to designate a brief grader by the due date, with a maximum of ten (10) points. - Forfeiture of a round for a team's disclosure of its school before or during the round to a judge of that round. - Unless otherwise explicitly stated in Section 9, any infraction of the rules in Section 9 will result in a loss of five (5) points from a team's overall score in the round in which the infraction occurs.